ceph/teuthology/docs/docker-compose/README.md

 ./virtualenv/bin/teuthology-lock --update --status down --desc teuthology-dev-testing smithi022
 ```

-# Adding test-nodes to Paddles
+# Adding Test-Nodes to Paddles

 After reserving your machine, you can now add the machine
 into your paddles inventory by following these steps